QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 # Introduction

-This lecture is presents the life cycle model consisting of overlapping generations of two-period lived people proposed  by Peter Diamond
+This lecture presents a  life-cycle model consisting of overlapping generations of two-period lived people proposed  by Peter Diamond
-{cite}`diamond1965national` and  analyzed  in chapter 2 of Auerbach and Kotlikoff (1987) {cite}`auerbach1987dynamic`.
+{cite}`diamond1965national`.

-Auerbach and
+We'll present the version  that was   analyzed  in chapter 2 of Auerbach and Kotlikoff (1987) {cite}`auerbach1987dynamic`.

-Kotlikoff (1987) use their  two period model as a warm-up for their analysis of  overlapping generation models of long-lived people that is the main topic of their book.
+Auerbach and Kotlikoff (1987) used their  two period model as a warm-up for their analysis of  overlapping generation models of long-lived people that is the main topic of their book.

 Their model of two-period lived overlapping generations is a useful warmup because